Owen McAuley: Racing career

 McAuley driving the Rouse Sport Nissan Primera at Brands Hatch during the 1996 British Touring Car Championship season.

-He started karting in his native Northern Ireland, becoming national champion three years running from 1988 to 1991.
+McAuley started karting in his native Northern Ireland, becoming national champion three years running from 1988 to 1991.

-After his successful karting career he progressed into single-seat racing cars.
+After his successful karting career, McAuley progressed into single-seat racing cars.

-In 1992 he raced in the Northern Ireland Formula Ford Championship, finishing the season in fourth place.
-In 1993 he won the Formula Vauxhall Lotus Winter Series, This was followed in 1994 by winning the British Formula Vauxhall Lotus title, including four race wins.
+In 1992, McAuley raced in the Northern Ireland Formula Ford Championship, finishing the season in fourth place.
+In 1993, he won the Formula Vauxhall Lotus Winter Series, This was followed in 1994 by winning the British Formula Vauxhall Lotus title, including four race wins.
 These prestigious British titles were won driving for Paul Stewart Racing.

 Another title came in 1995, winning the International Formula 3 Cup for Silverstone-based Alan Docking Racing.

 A year in the British Touring Car Championship in 1996 was followed by moving to America to compete in the Barber Dodge Pro Series where he raced on some famous circuits like Sebring in Florida and Road America in Ohio.